Method of characteristics

-In mathematics, the method of characteristics is a technique for solving partial differential equations.
-Typically, it applies to first-order equations, although more generally the method of characteristics is valid for any hyperbolic partial differential equation.
-The method is to reduce a partial differential equation to a family of ordinary differential equations along which the solution can be integrated from some initial data given on a suitable hypersurface.
+In mathematics, the method of characteristics is a technique for solving particular partial differential equations.
+Typically, it applies to first-order equations, though in general characteristic curves can also be found for hyperbolic and parabolic partial differential equation.
+The method is to reduce a partial differential equation (PDE) to a family of ordinary differential equations (ODEs) along which the solution can be integrated from some initial data given on a suitable hypersurface.

 Characteristics of first-order partial differential equation

-For a first-order PDE (partial differential equation), the method of characteristics discovers curves (called characteristic curves or just characteristics) along which the PDE becomes an ordinary differential equation (ODE).
+For a first-order PDE, the method of characteristics discovers so called characteristic curves along which the PDE becomes an ODE.
 Once the ODE is found, it can be solved along the characteristic curves and transformed into a solution for the original PDE.